Skip to main content

 g.
 For purchases made in the Contiguous United States (CONUS) for use overseas, the CH must contact their local Director of Logistics Traffic Management Office for assistance regarding transportation and packaging requirements and/or instructions prior to contacting the vendor.
 CHs must ensure the final price includes all costs associated with the mode of transportation and packaging selected to the destination country, customs import duties, and any other charges that may accrue.
 See DoD Directive 4500.54-E, DoD Foreign Clearance Program for compliance with host nation customs requirements.

 h.
 OCONUS Value-Added Tax (VAT) Forms.
 The cost of the VAT can be charged on the GPC.
-Cardholders must contact their AOPC for local guidance and procedures involving the usage of the VAT form.
-The following VAT forms are provided on the GPC PAM website for information purposes only:
+Cardholders must contact their A/OPC for local guidance and procedures involving the use of the VAT form.
+To obtain a copy of the form, CHs may contact the local Morale, Welfare and Recreation (MWR) office.

 6-2.
 GPC Purchasing Process